hologramkrypt/saturni/assets/.wallpapers/README.md

 ### swww

 > swww is used in some scripts to change the values within other configs.
-You can find specifics within the *wallpaperselect.sh* or *Wallustswww.sh*
+I use it in my startup config to run my wallpaper engine.
+You can find specifics within the *wallpaperselect.sh* or *Wallustswww.sh*.

 start by initilizing the daemon. (you can put this in your *hyprland.conf* so that it starts in the background)
 ```